BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 ```

 4. Post-Installation:
-After a successful installation, within 3 seconds, unplug the USB connector from the Micro:bit.
+After a successful installation, within 3 seconds, unplug the USB connector from the micro:bit.
-If you turned off the Neuro:bit earlier, there should be no LED lights displayed on the Micro:bit screen.
+If you turned off the neuro:bit earlier, there should be no LED lights displayed on the micro:bit screen.
-Ensure that the Neuro:bit switch (on the back) is in **ECG mode**.
+Ensure that the neuro:bit switch (on the back) is in **ECG mode**.

 ## Begin Preprocessing ##
 Now that your program is installed, it is time for preprocessing!

-PLEASE READ ALL INSTRUCTIONS BEFORE YOU BEGIN.
+**PLEASE READ ALL INSTRUCTIONS BEFORE YOU BEGIN.**

-1. Turn on the Neuro:bit:
+1. Turn on the neuro:bit:

-2. Switch on the Neuro:bit device.
+2. LED appears on the neuro:bit device:
 - Ghost LED:
 Soon after powering on, you will see a GHOST LED appear on your screen.

 ![GHOST](./GHOST.png)

 - Heart LED:
 Within a few seconds (default is 3 to 5 seconds), the LED will change to a HEART.
-Once you see the HEART, pease blink as usual.
+Once you see the HEART, **pease blink as usual**.

 ![HEART](./HEART.png)

-- Repeat Until Diamond LED:
+- Diamond LED:
 Continue blinking as usual until the DIAMOND LED appears on the screen.

 ![DIAMOND](./DIAMOND.png)